 A multi-disciplinary approach

-This course combines the multi‑disciplinary aspects of vehicle design and operation.
-It offers state‑of‑the‑art concepts related to design – from aerodynamics and aeroacoustics of propulsion systems to powering possibilities – and operational aspects – from vehicle control and stability to integration with the urban environment.
+This course combines the multi disciplinary aspects of vehicle design and operation.
+You will learn about concepts related to design – from aerodynamics and aeroacoustics of propulsion systems to powering possibilities – and operational aspects – such as vehicle control and stability, to be integrated in a specific mission.
 Participants are given the option to specialize in one (or both) of these two fields.

 After taking this course you will be able to: